 - Anticipatory – As the name implies, this occurs when one party realizes that the contract will be breached, due to preliminary deadlines not being met, etc.

 As all breaches of contract are different, a qualified lawyer is essential to understanding how to treat each situation.
 An attorney will help you understand exactly which of your rights have been violated, and exactly what kind of compensation you’re entitled to.
 Basically, an attorney can help you understand the wrong done, the rights you have, and the remedies available to you.

 Don’t give up when you’re involved in a contract breach!
-Contact the legal team ready to fight for what you deserve!
+Contact the Solnick Law legal team that’s ready to fight for what you deserve!
 (786) 629-6530